-Many Kansas businesses are not aware of their consumers' use tax obligation until they are audited by the Department of Revenue - a costly oversight.
+Many Kansas businesses are not aware of their consumers'

+use tax obligation until they are audited by the Department of Revenue - a costly oversight.
 As a business, you owe use tax as the final consumer of the equipment, fixtures, tools, and other taxable non-inventory items purchased from vendors located outside of Kansas.

 EXAMPLE: You order garment racks that are shipped from a firm in St. Louis for your Salina, Kansas clothing store.
 The St. Louis retailer cannot legally charge you Missouri sales tax because the racks are being shipped across the state line.
-If the retailer does not collect Kansas Retailers' Use Tax, you must pay the Kansas Consumers' Use Tax on the total cost of the garment racks.
+The St. Louis retailer should charge you Kansas retailers' compensating use tax at the rate in Salina, KS.
+If the retailer does not collect Kansas retailers' compensating use tax, you must pay the Kansas consumers' use tax on the total cost of the garment racks.
 Had you ordered the racks from a Kansas retailer shipped to you in Salina, the Kansas retailer would have charged you the total Salina tax on them as well.

 EXAMPLE: A Sedan, Kansas CPA orders software from Minneapolis, Minnesota.
+The Minneapolis retailer should charge the CPA Kansas retailers' compensating use tax at the rate in Sedan, KS.
 The CPA will owe Kansas consumers' use tax at the rate in effect in Sedan on the cost of the software, including shipping and handling, if the Minnesota retailer does not charge Kansas retailers' compensating use tax on the order.